Honors & Awards

 Gould went 21-0 as a junior at the Marist School in Atlanta to capture her second individual Georgia state championship.
 A three-time team captain at the Marist School, Gould was voted team MVP and the singles player of the year following her junior season in 2014.
 Along with claiming a pair of singles state titles, Gould was also a state runner-up.
 In addition to earning four letters in tennis at the Marist School, Gould also coached and played for the Universal Tennis Academy for Coach Ross Beall.

 Elizabeth was born in Atlanta on May 21, 1997.
 She is the daughter of Thad and Mary Gould, and has one sister, Taylor.
 Elizabeth is majoring in advertising and public relations at Nebraska.
-She earned academic All-Big Ten honors in 2017, and has claimed four spots on the Nebraska Scholar-Athlete Honor Roll.
-She was also a member of the Tom Osborne Citizenship Team in 2016 and 2017.
+A Big Ten Distinguished Scholar in 2018, she is a two-time Academic All-Big Ten selection.
+She has claimed five spots on the Nebraska Scholar-Athlete Honor Roll.
+She was also a member of the Tom Osborne Citizenship Team in 2016, 2017 and 2018.

 Why Gould Chose Nebraska